 Segments derived using the proposed algorithm follow an N-gram statistical structure.
 For example, in the second row of Table 3, segment 79 always follows segment 18, and segment 12 always follows segments 70, 79 and 68 (which are very close in terms of acoustic distance).

 The first two experiments use a single Gaussian emission for each state (Ks=1).
 The last two experiments use Gaussian mixtures (Ks=5) where the maximum number of mixtures per state is Ks.
 The flexibility added by the mixture model improves the consistency of the segmentation.
 For example, by comparing the word “she” for the first and third experiments in Table 3, we observe that the segmentations for both speakers are much more similar in the third experiment (Ks=5) than the first experiment (Ks=1).
 Recall that in this model the number of mixtures per state can vary, and the number of derived classes grows only as needed based on the complexity of the data.
-The model essentially adapts to the data.
+Hence, the model essentially adapts to the data.

-Figure 1 demonstrates that the boundaries found by the proposed method approximately coincide with boundaries found from manual segmentation of the speech, supporting the results reported in Table 1.
-However, in some cases the automatically discovered segments combine several phonemes (e.g., /aa r/) while in other instances a single phoneme is divided into more than one segment (e.g., /s/).
-We demonstrated that when the number of classes is comparable to the number of phonemes, the similarity score is higher for the automatically discovered segments.
+Figure 1 demonstrates that the boundaries found by HDP-HMM approximately coincide with boundaries found from manual segmentation, supporting the results reported in Table 1.
+However, in some cases the discovered segments combine several phonemes (e.g., /aa r/) while in other instances a single phoneme is divided into more than one segment (e.g., /s/).
+This splitting does not violate the phoneme boundaries and can be interpreted as a finer representation of the phoneme.
+This is supported by the fact that for a comparable number of classes the similarity score is higher for the automatically discovered segments.
 This suggests that the splitting/merging phenomenon inherent to the HDP-HMM improves the segmentation process and the resulting segments can generate a set of acoustic units that represent the data more consistently.

 ConclusionS

 We have investigated the application of an HDP-HMM model to segmentation of speech.
 It was shown that this segmentation model produces meaningful and consistent results.
 Discovered boundaries generally coincide with the boundaries for manually segmented phonemes.
 It was shown that for a comparable number of classes, the HDP-HMM model improves segmentation self-similarity score by more than 88%.
-Moreover, we have shown that our algorithm improves the recall rate by more than 11% over other nonparametric algorithms.
+Moreover, we have shown that our algorithm improves recall over other state of the art algorithms by more than 11%.

 Future research will be focused on clustering segments produced by HDP-HMM and automatic generation of a corresponding lexicon.
 This step can also be implemented using a nonparametric Bayesian approach.
 This is the last crucial step in achieving our goal of a system based entirely on nonparametric Bayesian approaches.